Do You Really Want ‘Control’ Over Food and/or Your Body?

 If you’ve ever been on a diet, you know there aren’t many choices.
 While dieting, you eat what the rules tell you to eat, no thinking required, no decisions to be made.

 When you go off (or fall off) a diet, it’s very chaotic.
-You may overeat as a result of the deprivation you experienced while on the diet.
+You overeat as a result of the deprivation you experienced while on the diet.
 Whether it’s simply overeating, or actual binging, this feels like you’re out of control, right?

 I have to question this, do they really want control?
 What does it feel like to be in control?

 Do you really want to be in control, if this is what it takes?

-Experiencing guilt and shame after overeating and thinking you need more willpower are part of the “diet mentality.”
+Experiencing guilt and shame after overeating and thinking you need more willpower are both part of the “diet mentality.”
 These thoughts and beliefs have no place in a peaceful relationship with food.